 “To work?!” she said.
 “It’s Christmas.”

-“No, just to walk around and tell the staff how much I appreciate them being there on Christmas Day,” I explained.
+“No, just to walk around and tell the staff how much I appreciate them being there on Christmas,” I explained.
 She nodded and said, “I think that sounds like a great idea.”

 At no time in recent memory have the demands on leaders been more exhausting and protracted than in 2020.
 This blog on the topic of leadership rounding is installment #3 in our series, Leadership in the Time of Coronavirus.

 What I didn’t realize at the time is that I would get much more from spending a couple of hours talking with our staff than they would.
-Maybe it was because I was caught up in the spirit of the season, but the gifts of care and compassion that our staff gave to families everyday struck me in an especially powerful way that afternoon.
+Maybe I was caught up in the spirit of the season.
+But the gifts of care and compassion that our staff gave to families everyday struck me in an especially powerful way that afternoon.

 “No, it is a big deal,” I insisted.
 To which she smiled and replied, “No, it really isn’t.
 I’m Jewish.”
 We laughed, and so did her colleagues within earshot.

-Especially right now, leadership visibility, personal expressions of gratitude, and listening empathetically to the struggles that staff are facing are even more important.
+Especially now, leadership visibility, personal expressions of gratitude, and listening empathetically to to staff are even more important.
 If as a leader you are not spending at least an hour or two each week rounding with frontline staff, you are missing an important opportunity to boost the morale and spirits of your team … and yourself.